sharonwoo/bigquery-takehome/questions/question_4.md

 For example, the tests for this take home's BigQuery tables were easy to write because the requirements were clearly stated in terms of expected results for the tables created in questions 1-3.
 (Less explicit - should I even be doing CICD?
 But well it's fun so)

 ![govtech tdd coding dojo - that's me as an instructor](/images/govtech27may-codingdojo.jpg)

+Above is the closing of Govtech's 2021 TDD coding dojo where I was roped in as a last minute facilitator ૮ ˶ᵔ ᵕ ᵔ˶ ა

 More seriously, integrating testing into development aka **test-driven development** helps to ensure that whatever is in development works as expected before it is deployed into production.